 The smart way to bring HomeKit support to everything from Nest to Sonos

-That’s where Homebridge comes in.
+This is where Homebridge comes in.

-It can be a touch fiddly to install and run, but here we’ll take you through the initial installation.
+n, but here we’ll take you through the initial installation.
 We’ll show you how to configure the system and how to add devices and get you up and running.

-Which computer should I run Homebridge on?
+Which computer can I run Homebridge on?

 sudo apt update sudo apt full-upgrade